nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/seminar_5/index.md

 <a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_5/columnplotdatapreprocessing">  Column Plot and Data Processing </a>

-Table data are data summarized in a table.
-This discussion explores how table data can be constructed using a column plot.
-It then illustrates the importance of data preprocessing to obtain certain bar charts that cannot be constructed by direct application of standard _ggplot_ functions.
-Finally, we continue to explore the importance of data preprocessing, especially how to achieve certain visualizations by first employing feature engineering and data reshaping.
+Table data consists of summarized information presented in tabular format.
+This discussion delves into visualizing table data through column plots.
+It explores how bar charts with specific bar placements, which cannot be directly achieved using standard ggplot functions, can be created by first preprocessing the raw data into a table format and then utilizing the column plot for construction.
+Additionally, it underscores the importance of data preprocessing, especially in achieving specific visualizations through feature engineering and data reshaping.
+Finally, the discussion concludes with an overview of integrating Python libraries into R using the `reticulate` package.

 <a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_5/plottingdistributionsboxplots">  Plotting Distributions for Comparisons: Boxplots, Dotplots and Tree Maps </a>